SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    COPY table_name FROM WRAPPER psv_fdw OPTIONS (location = '/tmp/file.txt', delimiter = E'\021');

-Loading a Text File With Multi-Character Delimiters
+Loading a Text File with Multi-Character Delimiters
 -----------------------------------------------------

 In the file below, the separator is ``^|``.